 If you’re looking for a quick and easy way to check a website for potential SEO pitfalls, Siteliner is for you.
 Find content that may have been duplicated from other sites, mine the domain for broken links, assess the average page size and speed, and get ahead on the number of internal links per page.
 Plus, with a comparison against the average number of websites that Siteliner has checked, you can find out where a site stands in the broader SEO landscape.

-CORA’s a little pricey and probably beyond what beginner SEO marketers can handle, but its advanced SEO site audit provides great opportunities to uncover areas of weakness and potential for your website.
-CORA looks at over 400 correlation factors that can impact SEO, determines which ones are the most essential, based on the top 100 sites for a search term, and suggests which ones a website administrator or owner has to pay the most attention to.
+CORA’s a little pricey and probably beyond what beginner SEO marketers can handle, but its advanced SEO site audit provides great opportunities to uncover areas of weakness and potential for your website and inform you of the reason your competition is doing better than you.
+CORA looks at over 400 correlation factors that can impact SEO, determines which ones are the most essential based on the top 100 sites for a search term, and suggests which ones a website administrator or owner has to pay the most attention to.

 This suite of SEO tools offers backlink checking and lets you find your past bad links that may be hurting your current organic traffic.
-You can also scope out the link behavior of your competition, allowing you to learn from and build on their mistakes and successes.
+With LinkResearchTools, you can also scope out the link behavior of your competition, allowing you to learn from and build on their mistakes and successes.

-New and experienced advertisers can utilize Google Keyword Planner to search for keywords and its’ performance.
-Even with a single keyword, you can gather traffic forecasts and historical statistics to help you set competitive bids and budgets onto your new or existing campaigns.
+New and experienced advertisers can utilize Google Keyword Planner to search for keywords and their performance.
+Even with a single keyword, you can gather traffic forecasts and historical statistics to help you set competitive bids and budgets for your new or existing campaigns.

 SpyFu is another heavy-hitting tool for PPC keyword intelligence.
 But unlike KeywordSpy, SpyFu only reveals your competitors’ presence on Google.
 This includes the keywords they’ve bought, the ad variations they’ve gone with, and which ones have succeeded.
 It, however, goes deeper by going into competitors’ advertising history, which goes back several years, letting you learn extensively from their successes and failures.

 This search marketing intelligence platform promises a complete picture of the search marketing landscape.
-AdGooroo is offered by Kantar Media.
-This company distinguishes itself with search marketing data generated from first-hand observations of more than 2.5 billion SERPs each month, rather than third-party panel data.
+Adthena is a company that distinguishes itself with search marketing data generated from first-hand observations of more than 2.5 billion SERPs each month, rather than third-party panel data.